dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/icons/primary.md

 ## A list of all Primary Icons

-Title in parentheses are the icon's variable name used in coding.
+Title in parentheses is the icon's variable name used in coding.

 <ListAllIcons variant="primary" />